Electronic Federal Tax Collections

 For Internal Revenue Service (IRS) audit purposes, a taxpayer may seek proof of a timely funds transfer from its financial institution.
 If requested by the taxpayer, financial institutions must provide information such as:

-- Transaction trace number;
+- Transaction trace number, and

 - Input message accountability data (IMAD) number.